 Our Assistance Dog Programme is unique in that we support owner training for ALL KINDS of disabilities.
 We believe that everyone should have the opportunity to experience the joy of having a well-trained dog, regardless of their disability status.
 We will help where we have capacity to do so and feel we can safely and properly support you, but we will place special priority on those that are autistic/neurodivergent over 8 and those with multiple and complex disabilities.

 We take your dog’s needs seriously so we can meet yours, and are 100% committed to only using force-free training methods.
 We train using a mixture of environments including private venues, public access, scenario-based settings, and give support at home as well.
 Our thorough application process ensures that we are the best fit for you and your potential Assistance Dog.
-The only Assistance Dog training we do not provide is for clients with sight loss as the sole disability, or anaphylactic allergen detection.
+The only Assistance Dog training we do not provide is for clients with sight loss as the sole disability.

 We do not take on breeds that are considered illegal, nor any bull breeds and do not recommend brachycephalic breeds – see Dog Selection below.